paul1956/CareLink/README.md

 - 7/28/2022

 ## What's New in this release
+  New in 3.4.2.2
+  Remove all CDate and replace with DateParse

   New in 3.4.2.1
   Add support for creating human readable Error File for reporting issue on GitHub Modify DateParse to try many cultures to convert dates.